-One major risk for holiday home owners is electrical safety.
+As a holiday let landlord you must keep your property and guests safe, ensuring that all electrical appliances, circuits and fixed installations within the property are safe.
 Faulty electrics can result in serious injury, death or fire.
-If you fail to maintain electrical installations and appliances you could be accountable.
+If you fail to maintain electrical installations and appliances you could be held responsible.

-We’ve teamed up with Electrical Safety First, the leading UK charity that aims to educate people on the importance of electrical safety and asked them what every holiday cottage owner needs to know about electrical safety.
+We teamed up with Electrical Safety First — a leading UK charity that aims to educate people on the importance of electrical safety — and asked them what every holiday cottage owner needs to know about electrical safety.

-Technical Director at Electrical Safety First, Martyn Allen , gives advice on how to keep your holiday home safe:
+We spoke to Technical Director at Electrical Safety First, Martyn Allen , who shares some helpful advice on how to keep your holiday let and guests safe.

 Q1.
 What are the main risks that homes face when it comes to electrical appliances?

-In 2016-17, well over half of all accidental domestic fires in England were caused by electricity, with 17,743 incidents and 1689 fatalities and casualties recorded (almost four a day).
+In 2018-19, over half of all accidental domestic fires in England were caused by electricity, with 14,186 incidents — of which 6,594 were down to misuse of an electrical item.

 Q2.
 How often should electrical appliances be checked?

-At the very least electrical appliances should be inspected and tested at the same time as having the fixed electrical installation checked — so at least every five years for a formal test and six months or annually for a visual check.
+At the very least electrical appliances should be inspected and tested at the same time as having the fixed electrical installation checked — so at least every five years for a formal test, and every six months (or annually) for a visual check.

-Our Best Practice Guide, Number 6 (download is on the right side) portable and stationary appliance testing in private rented accommodation offers more advice.
+Our Best Practice Guide, Number 6: Portable and stationary appliance testing in private rented accommodation offers more advice.

-Domestic electrical white goods, such as dishwashers, tumble dryers, and fridge freezers are one of the leading causes of electrical fires in England.
-Last year, 1,873 fires were caused by white goods, the equivalent of over five fires per day.
+Domestic electrical white goods, such as dishwashers, tumble dryers, and fridge-freezers are one of the leading causes of electrical fires in England.

-Our microsite, www.whitegoodsafety.com, offers simple advice to help you keep the white goods in your home safe.
+Our microsite, www.whitegoodsafety.com, offers some simple advice to help you keep the white goods in your holiday home safe.

 Q4.
 What appliances do homeowners often neglect?